Free Tips for Managing Boxer Dog Aggressive Behavior

 Tips to Stop Reactive Behavior Towards Other Dogs

 If the guardians reward Nari for ignoring other dogs, they can help her stay calm around them.
-Once they achieve this step, they will be able to start collapsing the distance.
-This way Nara practices not reacting and being calm and comfortable.
-Do this enough and many dogs stop reacting all together.
+Once they achieve this step, they will be able to start practicing at a closer distance.
+It takes time and patience as you should only move forward in small steps.
+This way the progressive practice helps Nara practice not reacting and being calm and comfortable.
+Do this at the proper distance often enough and many dogs stop reacting all together.

 I’m hopeful that Nari’s aggressive dog behavior will diminish and eventually stop altogether.
 If the dog is still acting aggressive in a month, we may need to schedule a follow-up session.
 This will help us build on the progress and introduce other techniques to reduce aggressive behavior.

-We created a video to help the guardians remember the positive dog training tips from this session.
-Check out the roadmap to success video below.
+We created a video to help the guardians remember the positive dog training tips from this in home omaha dog training session.
+You can check out the roadmap to success summaery video below.

 Does Your Dog Show Reactive Behavior Towards Other Dogs?
 Click Here to Book a SessionCategorized in: Dog Behavior